pbiggar/phc/doc/manual/treetutorial1.rst

 <title>The Easy Solution</title>

 <para>
-	Fortunately, &phc will do all this for you automatically!
-There is a standard &ldquo;do-nothing&rdquo; tree traversal predefined in &phc in the form of a class called ``AST::Visitor`` (defined in
+	Fortunately, |phc| will do all this for you automatically!
+There is a standard &ldquo;do-nothing&rdquo; tree traversal predefined in |phc| in the form of a class called ``AST::Visitor`` (defined in
 	<filename>AST_visitor.h</filename>). ``AST::Visitor``
-	contains methods for each type of node in the tree. &phc will automatically traverse the abstract syntax tree for you, and call the appropriate method at each node.
+	contains methods for each type of node in the tree. |phc| will automatically traverse the abstract syntax tree for you, and call the appropriate method at each node.
 </para>